Ben-C3012/Chat-Socket-IO-V2/README.md

 ```

 ## Usage
-Once you started the app with npm start, open you browser on
+Once you started the app with npm start, open your browser on
 localhost:3000 and start using the app.
 You can open multiple tabs, and each tab will be for each user.